Colloid cyst of the third ventricle

-When large and or symptomatic the decision to operate is relatively straight forward, as it can be life saving.
+When large and/or symptomatic the decision to operate is relatively straightforward, as it can be life-saving.
 For small lesions without symptoms attributable to them, the careful discussion between the patient and treating surgeon is required to weigh up the pros and cons of surgical intervention.

 There are usually no differential diagnoses for a colloid cyst.
-In atypical cases it is worth considering other masses which arise in the region of the foramen of Monro, including:
+In atypical cases, it is worth considering other masses which arise in the region of the foramen of Monro, including:

-- calcified / hyperdense meningioma
+calcified or hyperdense meningioma